leeweiming3/tp/docs/UserGuide.md

       - have each domain label start and end with alphanumeric characters
       - have each domain label consist of alphanumeric characters, separated only by hyphens, if any.
   * COUNTRY: must be a valid ISO-3166-1 alpha-2 code which can be found from https://www.iso.org/obp/ui/#search/code/.
 It is case-sensitive and must be in ALL CAPITALS.
-  * TAG: cannot be blank (except in edit command), and only alphanumeric characters and spaces are allowed.
+  * TAG: cannot be blank (except in edit command), and only alphanumeric characters and spaces are not allowed.
   * COMMENT: can be blank and does not have any constraints.
   * TITLE: cannot be blank and has a character limit of 100.
   * DESCRIPTION: can be blank and does not have any constraints.